Jonathan (tortoise): Since 2015

-As of December 2015, Jonathan was reported to be "alive and well [...]
-He's blind from cataracts, has lost his sense of smell, and so cannot detect food (his fellow giants mug me and can detect the tiniest morsel dropped on the ground), but he has retained excellent hearing."
+In December 2015, the St Helena veterinarian Joe Hollins said that Jonathan was "alive and well [...]
+He's blind from cataracts, has lost his sense of smell, and so cannot detect food (his fellow giants mug [Hollins] and can detect the tiniest morsel dropped on the ground), but he has retained excellent hearing."
 In January 2016, the BBC reported that Jonathan was given a new diet intended to keep him healthy and extend his life.
-Due to his old age, Jonathan spends his days doing almost everything with his mate, including eating, sleeping and mating.
+Due to his advanced age, Jonathan spends his days doing almost everything with his mate Frederik, another male tortoise he was introduced to in 1991, including eating, sleeping and having sex.

-The sex of Frederica, one of two of his favourite tortoises thought to be female (the other being Emily), as well as his companion since 1991, was cast into doubt in 2017 when island veterinarian Catherine Man indicated that due to a deformity of its plastron its sex could not be verified.
-While Frederica was undergoing the examination, Jonathan came over and did not leave the side of Frederica and the veterinarian during the entire process.

 To mark Jonathan's supposed 190th birthday in February 2022, island officials planned to make a series of commemorative stamps and visitors received a certificate featuring a photograph of his first known footprint.

-On December 4, 2022, Jonathan the tortoise turned 190 years old.
-Local residents arranged three days of Jonathan's birthday celebration, presenting a cake made entirely from his favorite healthy foods.
+On 4 December 2022, local residents arranged three days of Jonathan's birthday celebration, presenting a cake made entirely from his favourite foods.

+In January 2024, Prince Edward, Duke of Edinburgh, saw Jonathan during a visit to St Helena.
+Jonathan had previously met the Duke's mother Elizabeth II and grandfather George VI in 1947.
+Prince Philip visited in 1957.